 Side effects of Dapsone

-The most common side effect of Dapsone is anaemia (a deficiency of red cells or haemoglobin in the blood).
+The most common side effect of Dapsone is anaemia.

-Less common side effects are headaches and depression.
-Nerve damage is rare.
+Less common side effects are headaches and depression, while nerve damage is rare.

 Alternatives to Dapsone